 - South Section – Loves Bay to Gerringong – 6km – allow 2hrs

 Everyone asks which is the best part of the Kiama Coast Walk, for us; it’s the South Section cause we love that it’s relatively quiet and green.
-Photographers will probably favour the first section which offers plenty to please the lense, particularly at sunrise and sunset.
+Photographers will probably favour the first section which offers plenty to please the lens, particularly at sunrise and sunset.

 Tip: Gerringong Bowling Club has a great deal on offer to hikers – spend $20 per person at the club for a free ride back to Kiama.